 You can visit the historic Buster Diggings, and explore spectacular sculptures created by gold mining and stay overnight in Ida Railway Hut, a former high country mustering hut.

-Oteake Conservation Park 4WD access: East Manuherikia Road is open from Labour weekend until 30 April annually.
+Oteake Conservation Park 4WD access: The East and West Manuherikia Tracks are open to 4WDs from Labour weekend to 30 April each year if track conditions are suitable.
+Snowfall blocks the tracks in winter.

 Oteake is a fantastic for a multiday horse trek through vast scenic high country tussocklands.
 The huts have holding paddocks (corals) for horses.
 Either saddle pack or get a support 4WD vehicle to bring in food and overnight supplies.